 Professional Speaking, Presentations and Workshops to Organize Your Life

 Need a guest professional speaker?
-I will speak to your group free for 15 minutes.
+I can tailor my presentation to fit your needs.

 It’s hard to believe that Julie Coraccio used to be deathly afraid of speaking in public.
 Now, she loves professional speaking.
 Julie gets excited when participants have that ah-a moment or make that connection how being disorganized and clutter has cost them something.

-If your looking for a fun and engaging speaker who will provide value and steps to move forward for your participants, I would love to speak at your event.
+If you’re looking for a fun and engaging speaker who will provide value and steps to move forward for your participants, I would love to speak at your event.
 She can think outside the box or fit squarely in one—whatever best suits your audience.

 I have spoken to a wide variety of audiences on organizing and decluttering as well as conducting how to organize your life, home organization, decluttering your life and simplify your life classes and workshops.
 Julie will customize a presentation to fit your needs.

 I interview regularly on radio and podcasts.
 I also host my own weekly podcast, the popular Clearing the Clutter Inside & Out.
 I am a certified life coach and author and have won two awards.